ADA-GWU/a3-digital-image-processing-aliasgerovs/README.md

 python3 noise_removal.py <N>
 ```

 Where <N> specifies the number of images to process.
-For example, --number_of_images 3 processes the first three images in the folder.
+For example, 3 processes the first three images in the folder.

 ![alt text](outputs/Figure_1.png)